 With an all-star cast that includes Barbara Hershey, Carrie Fisher, Michael Caine, Mia Farrow, Dianne Wiest, Max von Sydow, and Woody himself, the movie was destined for Academy Award glory during the director’s most successful creative period, earning seven nominations and one award for Best Original Screenplay.

 Tragic, profound and wonderfully droll, the movie was also a critical and commercial success, and was even proclaimed as “the best movie [Woody Allen] has ever made” by legendary critic Roger Ebert.
-After a re-release the following year, the movie would gross $40,084,041 at the US box office, a princely sum for a movie of its appeal.
+After a re-release the following year, Hannah and Her Sisters would gross $40,084,041 at the US box office, a princely sum for a film of its appeal.

 The second week of February would get of to a loud and rather spurious bang.
 The antithesis of Woody Allen’s cultured endeavours, The Delta Force was the latest Cannon Films Chuck Norris vehicle to paint America with it inimitable brand of blood-splattered patriotism.